Suggested links

 • Have family members or loved ones expressed concern about my drinking or drug use?

-• Am I taking prescription medications (yours or someone else’s) outside their intended use?
+• Am I taking prescription medications (yours or someone else’s) outside of their intended use?

 • Do I seek to use alcohol or drugs to feel high or escape unpleasant feelings?

-• Do I spend significant time obtaining, using, and/or recovering from drugs or alcohol?
+• Do I spend a significant amount of time obtaining, using, and/or recovering from drugs or alcohol use?

-It may be worth looking into treatment if you’ve answered yes to any of the above questions.
+It may be worth considering treatment if you’ve answered yes to any of the above questions.

 Treatment with Medication

-Medication-assisted treatment is ineffective for all types of substance use disorders.
+Medication-assisted treatment is NOT used for all types of substance use disorders.
 Still, in some cases (such as opioid addiction), MAT can be highly beneficial by decreasing some withdrawal symptoms and helping the patient avoid relapse.

 Some medication-assisted treatment may also become part of a patient’s maintenance program after completing inpatient or outpatient rehab.

-Some of the more common prescription medications used for MAT include:
+Some of the most common prescription medications used for MAT include:

 • Acamprosate (alcohol use disorder)